Article 24 - Wages

 Section 7.
 Salary Upon Class Change.

-C. Voluntary Demotion.
-An employee who takes a voluntary demotion shall retain his/her present salary unless that salary exceeds the maximum rate of pay for the new position in which case the employee's salary shall be adjusted to the new maximum, or upon agreement between the employee and the Appointing Authority shall receive a salary within the range for the class to which he/she is demoted.
+Voluntary Demotion.
+An employee who takes a voluntary demotion shall retain their present salary unless that salary exceeds the maximum rate of pay for the new position in which case the employee's salary shall be adjusted to the new maximum, or upon agreement between the employee and the Appointing Authority shall receive a salary within the range for the class to which the employee is demoted.
 However, an employee may continue to receive a rate of pay in excess of that maximum upon the recommendation of the Appointing Authority and approval of the Commissioner of Minnesota Management & Budget.

-D. Demotion in Lieu of Layoff.
-An employee who demotes as part of the layoff procedure in Article 17 of this Agreement shall retain his/her current rate of pay or the rate of pay at the top of the pay range of the class to which he/she demotes, whichever is less.
+Demotion in Lieu of Layoff.
+An employee who demotes as part of the layoff procedure in Article 17 of this Agreement shall retain their current rate of pay or the rate of pay at the top of the pay range of the class to which the employee demotes, whichever is less.

-E. Demotion for Cause.
-An employee who is demoted for cause shall receive a salary rate within the range for the class to which he/she is demoted.
+Demotion for Cause.
+An employee who is demoted for cause shall receive a salary rate within the range for the class to which the employee is demoted.

-F. Return During Probationary Period.
-An employee who does not achieve permanent status and returns to his/her former class, shall have his/her salary restored to the same rate of pay the employee would have received had he/she remained in the former class.
+Return During Probationary Period.
+An employee who does not achieve permanent status and returns to their former class, shall have their salary restored to the same rate of pay the employee would have received had the employee remained in the former class.